microrobotics/RS485-TH/Reading-Data-from-RS485.md-TH.md

 - 00 : na
 - 00 : na
 - 02 : No of registers requested
-- C4 : CRC16 Checksum To be calculated - Lo Byte
+- C4 : CRC16 Checksum - Lo Byte
-- 0B : CRC16 Checksum To be calculated - High Byte
+- 0B : CRC16 Checksum - High Byte

-Please note that if any changes is made, to the CRC-16 must be re calculated (see down below for method)
+Please note that if any changes is made, the CRC-16 checksum must be re calculated (see down below for method)

 **Return Data Format**
 - 01 : Address